jjjadand/jetson-usb-wifi-88x2bu/README.md

 ## How to use it？

-this repo can be used for： **AGX Orin、 Orin NX、 Orin nano、 Jetson nano**
+this repo can be used for： **AGX Orin、 Orin NX、 Orin nano、 Jetson nano** (Jetson nano no need to install this repo)

 On some Jetson setups, compile fails unless `/lib/modules/$(uname -r)/build` points to the installed kernel source tree.